How to Hit a Record Close Rate – The Anatomy of a Perfect Deal

 It’s a skill that the best of the best have developed.

-But by breaking it all down into manageable steps and creating a detailed close plan, any one can gain control of a deal and drive it proactively to closure.
+But by breaking it all down into manageable steps and creating a detailed close plan, any one can gain control of a deal and drive it proactively to deal closure.

 So to make that process easier, I spent the weekend reviewing all the key elements from hundreds of won and lost deals throughout my career as a sales manager.
 In the end, I broke everything I know about increasing the likelihood of closing a deal into four basic sections.